 If you want to hike the Kumano Kodo Iseji route, you’ll need to get yourself to the city of Ise in Mie Prefecture.
-I easily took a 2-hour JR train here from Nagoya, but you can also get there on a direct train from Osaka, or from Tokyo if you switch trains at Nagoya.
+I easily took a 2-hour JR train here from Nagoya, or the Kintesu train if you don’t have a JR rail pass.

 Ise is famous for its two incredible shrines: Naiku and Geku.
 These shrines are extremely important to the Shinto religion, making Ise the holiest place in all of Japan.
 While the outer and inner shrines are actually 6km apart, they are referred to collectively by the locals as Ise Jingu.

 Traditionally pilgrims along the Iseji route started at Ise Jingu, visiting both the Naiku and Geku shrines.
 So for the start of your Kumano Kodo pilgrimage, you’ll want to visit both of these shrines too, starting at Naiku and continuing onto Geku.